StompRocket/f/README.md

 f.js aims to remove all the oo bloat and provide a simple abstraction over DOM manipulation that allows clean, functional, and scalable code to be used with ease.

+## docs

+Documentation for f.js is available at [stomprocket.github.io/f](https://stomprocket.github.io/f).

 ## parts of a f.js application